Migrate 9i to 12c

 2 SET AUTOCOMMIT ON;

 3 INSERT INTO "HR"."DEPARTMENTS"@ORA12CDB SELECT * FROM "HR"."DEPARTMENTS";

 6 INSERT INTO "HR"."EMPLOYEES"@ORA12CDB SELECT * FROM "HR"."EMPLOYEES";

 57 INSERT INTO "SH"."TIMES"@ORA12CDB SELECT * FROM "SH"."TIMES";

 They are all statements that are ready to INSERT INTO SELECT remote tables one by one.
-If you’d like to do it parallel, please split them equally by yourself.
+If you'd like to do it parallel, please split them evenly by yourself.

 3. Start to Migrate